zmertens/Corners/README.md

    ```

 3. **Configure the database:**
-   Update the `config/database.ts` file with your local MongoDB connection string.
+   Update the `config/database.ts` file with your local MongoDB connection string if needed.

 4. **Run the application:**